Walking to The Old Vic

 10. Snowdon – 483,648 steps

-If you fancy some a spot of theatre after you’ve conquered Wales’ highest mountain, it would take you a mere 77 hours and 229 miles to make it to The Old Vic.
+If you fancy a spot of theatre after you’ve conquered Wales’ highest mountain, it would take you a mere 77 hours and 229 miles to make it to The Old Vic.

 Would you like to us to add your favourite landmark to our walking map?
 Tweet us @oldvictheatre with your suggestions.